 The WNCC library is located in the main building on the Scottsbluff campus with a branch location at the Sidney site.
 The Alliance Public Library welcomes students and patrons.
-To reserve materials, inquire at the WNCC Alliance front desk.
+In addition, there is a learning commons in the lower level of the Alliance campus building.
 For assistance email library@wncc.edu.